 TheRE-GENERATE OPPORTUNITY programwas launched by Mandela Partners in 2019 to address barriers to employment among re-entry individuals in Alameda County.
-In partnership with Core Kitchen-- a produce-centered restaurant and kitchen incubator in downtown Oakland -- the Re-Generate Opportunity Initiative provides food-based job training and work experience opportunities to build a broad range of skills in the high-demand food and hospitality sector, with a specific focus on Prep Cooks, Line Cooks, and Kitchen Management positions.
+In partnership with Oak Harvest Kitchen-- a produce-centered restaurant and kitchen incubator in downtown Oakland -- the Re-Generate Opportunity Program provides food-based job training to build a broad range of skills in the high-demand food and hospitality sector, with a specific focus on Prep Cooks, Line Cooks, and Kitchen Management positions.

 Here's how the program works:

-1) Mandela Partners collaborates with workforce development partners to recruit re-entry candidates interested in participating in the Re-Generate Opportunity training program.
+Mandela Partners collaborates with workforce development partners to recruit re-entry candidates interested in participating in the Re-Generate Opportunity training program.

-4) Program graduates then gain access to broader workforce network to secure full-time employment.
+Program graduates then gain access to broader workforce network to secure full-time employment.

 In addition to bridging the gap between program participants and an industry with a growing workforce demand, the Re-Generate Opportunity Program also seeks to strengthen relationships between job workforce development agencies and locally owned food-based businesses.
 This initiative was made possible with seed funding made available through the California Workforce Development Board and the Employment Development Department.